 This unique beverage that mixes green tea and fresh spices can be described as distinctive, soothing, and energising.
 If you love the taste of these two flavours separately, you must experience it blended in a latte.

-If you liked this drink, check out our vanilla chai latte or our dirty chai latte recipe for more spiced goodness.
+If you liked our recipe, check out our other chai recipes.
 Follow us @honestfoodtalks on Instagram to keep updated on more delicious drink recipes.

 Leave a Reply